tblakex01/claude-on-the-go/docs/ADDING_TERMINALS.md

 # Adding Terminal Support

-This guide is designed for AI assistants (like Claude) to implement terminal config parsers for Claude-onTheGo.
+This guide explains how to implement terminal config parsers for Claude-onTheGo.

 ## Overview